pharpala/Weather-App/README.md

 - **HTML/CSS**: Structure and styling of the application.
 - **RapidAPI**: Service used to fetch weather data.

+## Usage

+1. Try the app out without downloading it by clicking [here.](https://weather-app-2fb9a.firebaseapp.com)
+2. Enter the name of the city for which you want to fetch the weather.
+3. View the current weather details displayed on the screen.

 ## Installation

 To run this application locally, follow these steps: